 Step 3: Learn about Link-Building

-Link-building is an important aspect for any SEO guru to learn.
+Link-building is an important aspect of any SEO guru to learn.
 Links pointing to your site or from your site are critical in improving your SEO ranking.
-Of course, it depends on the kind of links that are coming to your site – nobody likes a dodgy link!
+Of course, it depends on the kind of links that are coming to your site – nobody likes a dodgy black hat link!
 Original, trustworthy and worth-their-weight-in-gold links are what you are after.
 These would include links from trusted bloggers talking about your company or other websites sharing your content and linking back to your site.
 It’s not always easy to gain these links, but if you have a solid content structure in place and write informative, value-filled content, you are sure to be shared.
 Do your research for what makes a good article; answer some frequently asked questions in a blog; give people what they want to read and soon they will start linking back to you.

 Step 4: Learn the Tools of the Trade